 Workspace is not normally a problem when using Atlas Resistance Piers.
 They can be installed using portable equipment in an area that measures approximately 3 feet square.
 The pier may be installed from the interior or on the exterior of the footing.

 Pushed Pier Systems History

-Another substantial advancement was developed and patented by Lazarus White, again of New York, in 1917.
-White addressed long-term stability issues encountered in previous similar methods by introducing the practice of pre-loading or as he termed it “the first or temporary load” encountered from the reaction during pushing the pipe against the structure load to a pre-determined capacity equal to 150% of the required load which is consistent with the installation methodology ATLAS RESISTANCE® Piers use today.
+A substantial advancement was developed and patented by Lazarus White of New York in 1917.
+White addressed long-term stability issues encountered in previous similar methods by introducing the practice of pre-loading.
+He termed it “the first or temporary load” encountered from the reaction when pushing the pipe against the structure load to a pre-determined capacity equal to 150% of the required load.
+This is consistent with the installation methodology ATLAS Resistance® Piers use today.

-One early documented adaptation incorporating the use of a steel, eccentrically loaded bracket with pushed piles as a load transfer method was revealed in a 1959 patent application by Guy Henry Revesz and Jack C. Steinsberger of Illinois.
-This patent, which was recognized in 1961, cited references to the early work of Breuchaud and Gillespie.
-The method of 150% pre-loading which was prevalent in the White Patent of 1917 is also a standard criterion in this 1961 patent methodology.
-Numerous similar patents for pushed or jacked piers surfaced in the 60’s and 70’s, further extending the work of these early pioneers.
+One early documented adaptation incorporating the use of a steel eccentrically loaded bracket with pushed piles as a load transfer method was revealed in a 1959 patent application by Guy Henry Revesz and Jack C. Steinsberger of Illinois.
+The method of 150% pre-loading, which was prevalent in White’s patent of 1917, is also a standard criterion in this 1961 patent methodology.
+Numerous similar patents for pushed or jacked piers surfaced in the 1960s and 1970s, further extending the work of these early pioneers.